I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 aws: [ERROR]: AgentToolkit is only available in us-east-1

-For this reason, at this point specifying --region us-east-1 is practically mandatory.
+For this reason, specifying --region us-east-1 is effectively mandatory at this point.

-I hope this will be improved in the future.
+I'd like to see this improved in the future.

-# At this point, specifying --region us-east-1 is practically mandatory
+# At this point, specifying --region us-east-1 is effectively mandatory

 aws configure agent-toolkit --region us-east-1